-In the US, osteonecrosis affects about 20,000 new patients annually.
+In the United States, osteonecrosis affects approximately 20,000 new patients annually.
 The hip (femoral head) is most commonly affected, followed by the knee and shoulder (humeral head).
 The wrist and ankle are less often involved.
 It is unusual for osteonecrosis to involve the shoulder or other less commonly affected sites without the hip also being involved.
-Osteonecrosis of the jaw Osteonecrosis of the Jaw (ONJ) Osteonecrosis of the jaw is an oral lesion involving bare mandibular or maxillary bone.
-It may cause pain or may be asymptomatic.
-Diagnosis is by the presence of exposed bone for at least 8... read more has been associated rarely with antiresorptive therapy for osteoporosis Preserving bone mass Osteoporosis is a progressive metabolic bone disease that decreases bone mineral density (bone mass per unit volume), with deterioration of bone structure.
+Medication-related osteonecrosis of the jaw (MRONJ) Medication-Related Osteonecrosis of the Jaw (MRONJ) Medication-related osteonecrosis of the jaw has no unanimously accepted definition or etiology but is generally held to be an oral lesion involving bare mandibular or maxillary bone present... read more has been associated rarely with antiresorptive therapy for osteoporosis Antiresorptive medications Osteoporosis is a progressive metabolic bone disease that decreases bone mineral density (bone mass per unit volume), with deterioration of bone structure.
 Skeletal weakness leads to fractures... read more .
-Osteonecrosis of the jaw has characteristics that differ from osteonecrosis at other sites.
+MRONJ has characteristics that differ from osteonecrosis at other sites.

-Some disorders that are associated with osteonecrosis are treated with corticosteroids (eg, systemic lupus erythematosus).
+Some disorders that are common comorbidities of osteonecrosis are treated with corticosteroids (eg, systemic lupus erythematosus).
 Evidence suggests that the risk of osteonecrosis in many of these disorders is related primarily to the corticosteroid use rather than to the disorder.
 About 20% of cases of osteonecrosis are idiopathic.
-Osteonecrosis of the jaw Osteonecrosis of the Jaw (ONJ) Osteonecrosis of the jaw is an oral lesion involving bare mandibular or maxillary bone.
-It may cause pain or may be asymptomatic.
-Diagnosis is by the presence of exposed bone for at least 8... read more has been reported in several patients who have received high-dose IV bisphosphonate therapy.
-Nontraumatic osteonecrosis of the hip is bilateral in about 60% of patients.
+Medication-related osteonecrosis of the jaw Medication-Related Osteonecrosis of the Jaw (MRONJ) Medication-related osteonecrosis of the jaw has no unanimously accepted definition or etiology but is generally held to be an oral lesion involving bare mandibular or maxillary bone present... read more has been reported in patients who have received bisphosphonate therapy (particularly with IV administration) and other antiresorptive agents (eg, denosumab).
+Nontraumatic osteonecrosis of the hip is bilateral in approximately 60% of patients.

-Spontaneous osteonecrosis of the knee (SPONK or SONK) is a process localized to the femoral condyle or tibial plateau in older women (occasionally men).
-SPONK is thought to be caused by an insufficiency fracture (a type of fragility fracture caused by normal wear and tear on osteoporotic bone that occurs without direct trauma).
-However, osteonecrosis of the knee can also result from trauma or any of the nontraumatic risk factors of osteonecrosis Nontraumatic Risk Factors for Osteonecrosis Osteonecrosis is a focal infarct of bone that may be caused by specific etiologic factors or may be idiopathic.
-It can cause pain, limitation of motion, joint collapse, and secondary osteoarthritis... read more .
+The term "spontaneous osteonecrosis of the knee" (SONK) is a misnomer.
+This condition normally occurs in older patients and is localized to the femoral condyle or tibial plateau.
+SONK is thought to be caused by an insufficiency fracture (a type of fragility fracture caused by normal wear and tear on osteoporotic bone that occurs without direct trauma).
+True osteonecrosis of the knee can result from trauma or any of the nontraumatic risk factors of osteonecrosis.

 Osteonecrosis involves the death of cellular elements of the bone marrow.
 Mechanisms of nontraumatic osteonecrosis may include embolization by blood clots or lipid droplets, intravascular thrombosis, and extravascular compression.

 After the vascular insult, the repair processes attempt to remove necrotic bone and marrow and replace them with viable tissue.
-If the infarct is small, particularly if it is not subject to major weight bearing, these processes may succeed and the femoral head remains round.
-However, in about 80% of patients, especially if the infarct is large and in the weightbearing area, collapse of the infarcted area outstrips attempts at repair, and the infarcted area collapses.
+For example, if an infarct in the hip is small, particularly if it is not subject to major weight bearing, these processes may succeed and the femoral head remains round.
+However, in approximately 80% of patients, especially if the infarct is large and in the weight-bearing area, collapse of the infarcted area outstrips attempts at repair, and the infarcted area collapses.
 The femoral head is no longer round.

 Because osteonecrosis usually affects the ends (epiphysis and metaphysis) of long bones, the overlying articular cartilage surface becomes flattened and irregular, with areas of collapse that may eventually lead to osteoarthritis Osteoarthritis (OA) Osteoarthritis is a chronic arthropathy characterized by disruption and potential loss of joint cartilage along with other joint changes, including bone hypertrophy (osteophyte formation).
 Symptoms... read more and increased pain.